Bartlebys/Bartleby/Documents/Bartleby.md

 # Bartleby ?

+Is a drop-in replacement of the Icloud Document Stack.

-Bartleby is a robust framework that enables to build Fault Tolerent Natives Distributed Desktop & Mobile Apps.
+Bartleby is a robust framework that enables to build Fault Tolerant Natives Distributed Desktop & Mobile Apps.
 It provides an integrated full stack  (client & server sides)
 Server are written in PHP and uses MongoDB as document store.

 It offers a unique distributed execution strategy and a solid permission and security model that enables to build complex collaborative tools efficiently.